Paying for Classes

 There are four easy ways to pay tuition and fees:

-• In-person: Stop by Student Services with a personal check, cash, or credit/debit card.
+• In-person: Stop by Reeble Student Success Center with a personal check, cash, or credit/debit card.

 • Mail: Remit payment by check to FHTC Accounts Receivable, 3301 W. 18th Avenue, Emporia, Kansas 66801.